-Appropriate clothing is dictated not only by the culture, but often also by the industry.
-If you are in a heavy manufacturing industry, more casual clothing might be appropriate.
+Appropriate clothing is dictated not only by the culture but often also by the industry.
+If you are in the heavy manufacturing industry, more casual clothing might be appropriate.
 However, it is rarely wrong to be dressed in business conservative.
 If unsure, wait until you see how your counterpart is dressed.

 For women, it can be a little more difficult.
 Pants are problematic in some countries; heel height and skirt length must all be carefully considered.
 Conservative and dark colors are always safe.
 Women should always go easy on the accessories.